Worship Roadmap - January 19, 2025

 We have both regular and gluten-free elements for you to use.

-If you would prefer to be served in your seat,
+If you would prefer to be served in your seat, stay seated and we will come to you.

 The Table is ready, Please come.